 Skip the Cake

 The popularity of cupcakes has prompted many couples to serve them at their reception.
-While it's hard not to love the tinier bites of cake goodness, it's not all fad: cupcakes, wedding cookies, and even dessert bars are often less pricey than extravagantly iced tier cakes.
+While it's hard not to love the tinier bites of cake goodness, it's not all fad: cupcakes, doughnuts, wedding cookies, and even dessert bars are often less pricey than extravagantly iced tier cakes.

 Get Rid of Individual Place Cards

 Do you really need individual place cards?
 You can opt for a beautifully printed table-seating chart near the front door of the reception hall to list table assignments for guests, and it will undoubtedly save gobs on materials and printing.
 These days, invitations really don't need two envelopes, and multiple cards for the ceremony and reception details can often be overwhelming (and easy to lose).
 Consider a postcard for save the dates and response cards so you don't have to pay for envelopes.

 Buttercream frosting is cheaper than fondant and tastes even better!

 Some venues will allow you to bring in your own wine and beer (and sometimes other types of alcohol) so that you can select cheaper options.
 While the occasional venue will pour your booze free of charge, most will charge a per-bottle corkage fee, so be sure to check ahead of time to ensure that it doesn't eat up the difference in your drink budget.

 Check with your local baker or online vendor to see if the costs are cheaper that a wedding-cake-oriented shop.
 You can usually get a better price with the ones who don't specialize in wedding cakes.
 Those who bake from home don't have to pay the overhead costs of a brick-and-mortar bakery, so that may result in a lower cost as well.